pgmpy/pgmpy_viz/README.md

 Installation
 ------------
-It is optional but suggest to start and activate a virtualenv before the steps ahead.
+It is optional but suggested to start and activate a virtualenv before the steps ahead.

 Change directory into the application